reema0814/Threat-Protection-with-XDR/Labguide/lab_11_use_repositories.md

     >**Note:** The *Failed* status is due to limitations in the hosted lab environment.
 You would normally see *Succeeded*.
 Then you can see in the *Analytics* the imported rule *Rule from Azure DevOps*.

 ## Review
- In this lab, you will understand the following:
+ In this lab, you will understand the following tasks:
  - Create and export an analytical rule
  - Create our Azure DevOps environment
  - Connect Sentinel to Azure DevOps.